 Chief Technology Poobah, runner: Penny Shima Glanz.
 Thank goodness for Penny, as web site maintenance is not exactly the long suit of the founder.
 She also volunteered, just seconds before the P2P 2010 start, to run the course as sweeper when our sweeper-volunteer was caught in traffic.
 She reprised that role in 2011.
 Volunteers like this are tough to find.
 Real job: Technology Consultant, PennyWise Consulting.

 Trail Master Poobah, runner: Nina Steinberg.
 A great debate raged at P2P Global HQ as to whether the title Trail Master Poobah was redundant, so we feel the pain of distressed linguists everywhere.
-Nina has taken one of the coveted, engraved tankards for age group awards in each of the first four years.
+Nina is the only person to have run every single P2P, and routinely takes engraved tankards for age group awards.
 She will (with the assistance of many volunteers) be flagging the course the day before the race and making sure it’s swept of flags afterwards, as we strive to leave behind nothing but footprints.
 Real job: Part time teacher, running store employee, mother to four wild boys, and pretty much a Jane of all trades still trying to figure out what she wants to be when she grows up.